ansonhe97/GroveUIDocs/RescreenDocs/IO/Analog.md

 - `RPI_A0` -> `RPI_A8`

-## Port Configurations
+## Grove Port Configurations

-To use the analog pins, simply define it as follow:
+To use the **Grove configurable A/D Port** as Analog port, simply define it as follow:

 ```cpp
 void setup() {